We independently select and share the products we love—and may receive a commission if you choose to buy.

 1. Learn your baby's hunger cues

-Once your milk is in and you know that your baby is gaining weight, you can let some longer stretches happen, but remember to always nurse when your baby shows cues like rooting, head bobbing and fist sucking; and always check with your pediatrician first.
+Once your milk is in and you know that your baby is gaining weight, you can let some longer stretches happen (feeding every 2 to 3 hours), but remember to always nurse when your baby shows cues like rooting, head bobbing and fist sucking; and always check with your pediatrician first before stretching out feeds.
 Even a baby making light sucking motions is a cue to nurse.

 2. Know that schedules vary

-Some babies will seem to have an erratic eating schedule, wanting to nurse every hour for a few hours, and then being passed out for a few hours after that (cluster feeding).
+Some babies will seem to have an erratic eating schedule, wanting to nurse every hour for a few hours, and then sleeping soundly for a few hours after that (cluster feeding).
 All of it is normal.

 3. Continue checking diapers